 For example, the screenshot above captures one of the primary works for the Control-M Integration plugin.
 This workflow provides the steps to ensure Control-M is updated with changes to specific Control-M folder.

 In general a plug-in consists of a number of steps.
 These steps vary from plug-in to plug-in.
 Each step consists of a number of properties, a command that runs the step, and post-processing instructions (typically used to ensure that expected results occurred).
 Step properties can serve a wide variety of purposes, from providing information to the command, to supplying some or all of the actual command itself.
 Then, a second component process is used to stop, update, and start the application.

-Control-MControl-MZIP filesStaging serverControl-M toProduction Server.
+Control-M Integration Plugin - Use Cases

+For each of the following use cases, the Template Reference implementation will

+Abstract each Control-M contextual environment into a set of UCD Resources

+The Componet template assumes that deploy artifacts (ZIP files) will first be deployed to the lowest DAP environment (Staging server)

+The Component process will initiate calls to the Control-M to promote the deploy artificats to Production Server.

 Use Case – Update Control-M Definition